 Hospitals can’t contain the pain of this world.
 It spills out like a flood.
 Today, like a torrential river, pain seems to flow, ripping through woods and into this cabin in rural Virginia.

-As I listen to the man at the mic, I hear his pain, but also there’s a deeper processing going on in his life.
+As I listen to the man at the mic, I hear his pain, but there’s also deeper processing going on in his life.
 My father, an Old Testament scholar, has just finished speaking on the book of Job.

 Jabbed into the middle of our Bibles, this book shows us that Christians aren’t spared pain.
 It almost feels like a threat: You will suffer.
-Yet the message of Job is far from an idle threat that we will undergo hurt.
-If we live, we suffer in some way, and this book is meant to steady us in trials.
+Yet the message of Job is far from a threat.
+If we live, we suffer, but this book is meant to steady us in trials.

 As other men move to the mic to speak about their wrestling, there’s a tone of realness, rawness and hope.
 I believe it is coming from what we’re learning as we study Job.

 Satan replies, “From going to and fro on the earth, and from walking up and down on it” (Job 1:7, English Standard Version).

 The tone in the original Hebrew is subtly derisive, hinting that Satan’s been looking down on God’s so-called “good” creation.

-“Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?” – God
+God asks, “Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?”
+(Job 1:8, ESV).

 God points out Job’s genuine relationship with Him.

 Satan’s accusation is an old one, carrying with it a host of connotations.
-Using my imagination, I can hear the flow of follow up accusations, contained in Satan’s quip.
+I can hear the flow of follow-up accusations implied in Satan’s quip:

 Any of these sound familiar?
-I know.
+They do to me.
 I’ve asked similar questions.

 The heavenly assembly is shocked.
 I imagine shields and swords clatter.

 “Skin for skin!
-All that man has he will give for his life” – Satan
+All that man has he will give for his life.” — Satan (Job 2:4, ESV)

 Poor Job.
 His mission will be to suffer, agonizingly.
 But it won’t be meaningless.
 His torture will be in defense of the very honor and integrity of God and His Word.
 He is never told why he suffers, but that is part of the test.